dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you want a vision of the future, imagine a boot stamping on a human face - forever.
+  It's a poor sort of memory that only works backwards," the Queen remarked.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)